capeprivacy/documentation/docs/libraries/cape-python/quickstart.md

     version: 1
     label: test_policy
     rules:
-    # The last part of the target name (in this case, "fruit")
+    # Set the column name
-    # must match the entity passed to apply_policies() in the next section
+    - match: weight
+      actions:
-    - target: records:groceries.fruit
+        - transform:
-      action: read
-      effect: allow
-      transformations:
+            # This example shows an unnamed transformation.
-           # Tells the policy runner to apply the transformation plusN
+            # It tells the policy runner to:
-           # with the specified arguments
-           - field: fruit
-             function: plusN
-             args:
-                 n:
-                     value: 1
-           # Tells the policy runner to apply another plusN transformation
+            # (1) Apply the transformation NumericRounding
-           - field: fruit
-             function: plusN
-             args:
-                 n:
-                     value: 2
+            # (2)
+            type: NumericRounding
+            precision: [TODO]
 ```